 This second article in the “3 years of Kanban at Sandvik IT” series focuses on the lessons that the System Development Office learned when sustaining the Kanban method during this 4 years journey.
 1

 The Lean Mindset by Mary and Tom Poppendieck is a collection of research results and case studies from companies applying lean in product development and delivery.

 A story of an enterprise-wide Kanban implementation, with step-by-step information on how to run Kanban kick-starts and assessments to install a culture of continuous improvements in the enterprise.
 2

 Some 80% of all improvement and change programmes fail.
 Intelligent Evolution ensures long-term business success rather than short-term satisfaction of a standard or theory.

-Great projects are generally the end result of commitment from three basic sets of actors: individual team members, teams and projects.
-With agile teams committing based on the needs of the business and their capabilities, and delivering against the commitment they make.
+Great projects rely on commitment from individual team members, teams and projects: Agile teams committing based on business needs and their capabilities, and delivering against those commitments.